Jerry Jeff Walker: Career

 Walker spent his early folk music days in Greenwich Village in the mid-1960s.
 He co-founded a band with Bob Bruno in the late 1960s called Circus Maximus that put out two albums, one with the popular FM radio hit "Wind", but Bruno's interest in jazz apparently diverged from Walker's interest in folk music.
 Walker thus resumed his solo career and recorded the seminal 1968 album Mr. Bojangles with the help of David Bromberg and other influential Atlantic recording artists.
 He settled in Austin, Texas, in the 1970s, associating mainly with the outlaw country scene that included artists such as Michael Martin Murphey, Willie Nelson, Guy Clark, Waylon Jennings, and Townes Van Zandt.
-"Jerry Jeff's train songs" (such as Desperados Waiting for a Train) were cited in the lyrics of Jennings and Nelson's 1977 hit song "Luckenbach, Texas (Back to the Basics of Love)".
+"Jerry Jeff's train songs" (such as "Desperados Waiting for a Train") were cited in the lyrics of Jennings and Nelson's 1977 hit song "Luckenbach, Texas (Back to the Basics of Love)".
 On September 28, 1974, Walker appeared with Doug Sahm at the Main Hall of Carnegie Hall.

-A string of records for MCA and Elektra followed Walker's move to Austin, Texas, before he gave up on the mainstream music business and formed his own independent record label.
+A string of records for MCA and Elektra followed Walker's move to Austin, before he gave up on the mainstream music business and formed his own independent record label.
 Tried & True Music was founded in 1986, with his wife Susan as president and manager.
 Susan also founded Goodknight Music as his management company and Tried & True Artists for his bookings.
 A series of increasingly autobiographical records followed under the Tried & True imprint, which also sells his autobiography, Gypsy Songman.
 In 2004, Walker released his first DVD of songs from his past performed in an intimate setting in Austin.

 Walker married Susan Streit in 1974 in Travis County, Texas.
 They had two children: a son, Django Walker, who is also a musician, and a daughter Jessie Jane.
 Walker had a retreat on Ambergris Caye in Belize, where he recorded his Cowboy Boots and Bathing Suits album in 1998.
 He also made a guest appearance on Ramblin' Jack Elliott's 1998 album of duets Friends of Mine, singing "He Was a Friend of Mine" and Woody Guthrie's "Hard Travelin'".

 Walker recorded songs written by others such as "L.A.
 Freeway" (Guy Clark), "Up Against the Wall Redneck Mother" (Ray Wylie Hubbard), "(Looking for) The Heart of Saturday Night" (Tom Waits), and "London Homesick Blues" (Gary P. Nunn).
 He also interpreted the songs of others such as Rodney Crowell, Townes Van Zandt, Paul Siebel, Bob Dylan, Todd Snider, Dave Roberts, and even a rodeo clown named Billy Jim Baker.
 Walker was given the moniker of "the Jimmy Buffett of Texas".
-It was Walker who first drove Jimmy Buffett to Key West (from Coconut Grove, Florida in a Packard).
+Walker was who first drove Jimmy Buffett to Key West (from Coconut Grove, Florida in a Packard).
 The two musicians also co-wrote the song "Railroad Lady" while riding the last run of the Panama Limited.